bhavani-mahalakshmi/pixabay-backend-client/README.md

 2. Image detail: `/image/<image_id>`

-This api will return the details of the image with the given ID.
+This endpoint will return the details of the image with the given ID.
 If the ID is not passed or invalid, the api will throw a Bad request error with the corresponsing error message.

 ## Installation